-This delicious, dairy free, healthy, frozen Pineapple Smoothie is sure to become a favorite of yours.
+The Best Pineapple Smoothie Recipe is easy, delicious and awesome?
 Two ingredients (frozen pineapple and almond milk) and easy to whip up!
 Yes!

-What I love about pineapple besides the wonderfully sweet tropical taste is the health benefits.
+What I love about pineapple beside the wonderfully sweet tropical taste are the health benefits.
 Did you know that pineapples are reported to provide antioxidant and immune protection, as well as anti-inflammatory and digestive benefits?
-And containing Bromelain, it is a natural anti-inflammatory and pain killer.
+And containing Bromelain, it is a natural anti-inflammatory and painkiller.
 I have read that other benefits are cancer and cough and colds prevention.

 Pineapples have lots of great vitamins and minerals too!
 Get a healthy dose of B6, manganese, calcium, vitamin C, potassium, folate and more.